-In the wake of the pandemic, as a society we are having to come to terms with the collective trauma of the past few months.
+In the wake of the coronavirus (Covid-19) pandemic, as a society we are having to come to terms with the collective trauma of the past months.
 As we move toward a ‘new normal’ we spoke to Professor Stephen Regel, Clinical Lead and the Centre for Trauma, Resilience and Growth, seeking his thoughts on how to cope as we move forward.

 Professor Regel was interviewed by James Abbott for the Art of Dying Well podcast, episode 19: Lockdown, loss and pandemic trauma.

 Q. Stephen you are also a Senior Psychosocial Mental Health Practitioner as well as a volunteer for the British Red Cross, you must’ve seen some sights?